Watertown blanks Canton in Cyclone Booster Club girls soccer tournament

 Colvard scored in each half for the Warriors (1-0) and followed with the deciding tally in the 84th minute.
 Goalie Elizabeth Hellings made nine saves for Indian River against Massena (0-1).

-The Wildcats used a balanced offense to defeat Salmon River in a semifinal of the John Jeffers Memorial Tournament at Potsdam High School.
+The Wildcats used a balanced offense to defeat Salmon River in a semifinal of the John Jeffers Memorial Tournament at Potsdam.

 Breena Drake, Torie Salisbury and Taylor Hance scored goals in the first half for Gouverneur and Verena Turnwald and Marina Wood scored in the second half.
 Laney Smith supplied two assists.